signalfx/splunk-otel-js/MIGRATING.md

 });
 ```

-and requires installing `@splunk/otel` first, using either NPM or Yarn.
+and requires installing `@splunk/otel` first, using either npm or Yarn.
 Same as in `signalfx-nodejs-tracing`, this code
 is to be run before your `import` or `require` statements.

 Alternatively, you can append the flag `-r @splunk/otel/instrument` instead when launching `node` (it runs